Annuals – Perennials – Sun Patterns – Zones

 To know what would be considered an Annual and a Perennial where you live, you’ll need to know what Zone you’re in.
 These ‘Zones’ are based on the average minimum winter temperature.
 In the United States, we have zones 1a-13b.

-Zone 1 is the coldest zone with minimum winter temperatures down to -60 degrees Fahrenheit.
-However, Zone 13 is the warmest zone with minimum winter temperatures averaging to 65- and 70-degrees Fahrenheit.
+Zone 1 is the coldest zone, with minimum winter temperatures of -60 degrees Fahrenheit.
+Zone 13 is the warmest zone, with minimum winter temperatures averaging 65-70 degrees Fahrenheit.

 If you Google “What Plant Zone Am I In?” there will be a Zone Finder.
-It’s a super simple website that allows you to click the state you’re in and it will give you the Zone number.
-However, the zone number will usually be on the back of the plant tag as well.
+It’s an easy-to-use website where you click the state you’re in and it gives you your zone number.
+However, the zone number is usually on the back of the plant tag as well.

 Currently, I reside in Northern Colorado which is Zone 5b.
 Here’s a list of what would be considered annuals and perennials in my area.